Amapá River

 The Amapá River (Rio Amapá) is a river of the state of Amazonas, Brazil.

 It is a tributary of the Matupiri River.

 Course

 The Amapá River rises in the 304146 ha Lago do Capanã Grande Extractive Reserve, created in 2004.

-It flows across the reserve in an east of northeast direction, crosses the Rio Amapá Sustainable Development Reserve and then flows through the Matupiri State Park, where it joins the Matupiri River.
+It flows across the reserve in an east-northeast direction, crosses the Rio Amapá Sustainable Development Reserve and then flows through the Matupiri State Park, where it joins the Matupiri River.